PedroDRodrigues/FP/README.md

 # FP
-Some projects to introduce and learn Python.
+First project to introduce and learn Python language.